-The Process After Service of the Notice (in brief):
+The Process After Service of the Notice (in brief)

-- The Notice of Claim is registered at Land Registry as a notice or Land Charge - The landlord may require payment of a deposit of either £250 or 10% of the proposed premium (whichever is the greater). - The landlord may require payment or an undertaking for its costs, valuation fees, solicitor's fees and the cost of a lease plan. - The tenant must allow the landlord to inspect the flat to carry out a valuation. - Within 2 months of the Notice of Claim, the landlord must serve a counter notice either admitting or denying the claim or make an application to the court for an order that a new lease is not granted on the grounds of redevelopment. - If the claim is not admitted then the tenant has 6 months to dispute the rejection through the courts to make an order for the grant of a new lease. - Parties negotiate the terms of acquisition, i.e. lease terms (but not the form of lease, lease plan, the premium) or if terms cannot be agreed, either party may make a Tribunal application for determination within the set time frame of 2-6 months following the service of the counter notice. - Once the terms of acquisition have been agreed or determined, the parties have 2 months to complete the lease. - If the lease is not completed within this time, there is a 2 month period in which either party must make an application to the court for an order for performance/discharge, otherwise the tenants notice of claim is deemed withdrawn.
+- ✓ Once the notice is served the Landlord has 2 months to respond to the notice either admitting or denying the claim - ☑ The Notice of Claim is registered at Land Registry as a notice or Land Charge - ☑ The landlord may require payment of a deposit of either £250 or 10% of the proposed premium (whichever is the greater). - ☑ The landlord may require payment or an undertaking for its costs, valuation fees, solicitor's fees and the cost of a lease plan.
+The fees which the leaseholder may be liable for include: - a) any investigation by the landlord of that person's right to acquire the freehold; - b) deducing, evidencing and verifying the title to the premises or any estate or interest therein; - c) making out and furnishing such abstracts and copies as the person giving the notice may require; - d) Any valuation of the tenant's flat, obtained for the purpose of fixing the premium (or other amounts payable in connection with the grant of the new lease). - e) The grant of the new lease.
+This category relates to the drafting of the lease and arranging for its engrossment and execution, but does not extend to the negotiation of the terms of the lease - ✓ Within 2 months of the Notice of Claim, the landlord must serve a counter notice either admitting or denying the claim or make an application to the court for an order that a new lease is not granted on the grounds of redevelopment. - ☑ If the claim is not admitted then the tenant has 6 months to dispute the rejection through the courts to make an order for the grant of a new lease. - ✓ Parties negotiate the terms of acquisition, i.e. lease terms (but not the form of lease, lease plan, the premium) or if terms cannot be agreed, either party may make a Tribunal application for determination within the set time frame of 2-6 months following the service of the counter notice. - Once the terms of the lease and the purchase price have been agreed (or determined by the Tribunal or County Court), the freehold is transferred through a conveyancing and proceeds to completion.

-SUMMARY FLOW CHART
+BASIC PROCESS FLOWCHART

 DO YOU QUALIFY TO EXTEND THE LEASE?

+Was the lease originally granted for more than 21 years?
+Have you held your lease for more than 2 years?

+VALUATION

-Was the lease originally granted for more than 21 years Have you held your lease for more than 2 years?
-VALUATION A specialist valuation surveyor calculates the Premium you will be expected to pay for the additional 90 years term.
-NOTICE OF CLAIM (S.42 TENANT'S NOTICE) This notice triggers the statutory process and timetable.
+A specialist valuation surveyor calculates the Premium you will be expected to pay for the additional 90 years term.

+NOTICE OF CLAIM (S.42 TENANT'S NOTICE)

+This notice triggers the statutory process and timetable.
 Once served there are contractual obligations on both parties.

+LANDLORD'S COUNTERNOTICE

-LANDLORD'S COUNTERNOTICE The landlord has just over 2 months to accept your proposed terms, propose new terms or challenge your eligibility.
-NEGOTIATIONS Once the counter-notice is served both parties have 2 months
+The Freeholder has just over 2 months to your proposed terms, propose new terms or challenge your eligibility.

+NEGOTIATIONS

-Once the counter-notice is served both parties have 2 month to negotiate the terms of the lease before they can apply to the Tribunal
+Once the counter-notice is served both parties have 2 months to negotiate the terms of the lease before they can apply to the tribunal.